gencay/vscode-chatgpt/README.md

 - `ChatGPT: Add comments`: Add comments for the selected code.
 Right click on a selected block of code, run command.
   - "default": "Add comments for the following code",
   - "description": "The prompt prefix used for adding comments for the selected code"
+- `ChatGPT: Ad-hoc prompt`: Ad-hoc custom prompt prefix for the selected code.
+Right click on a selected block of code, run command.
+  - You will be asked to fill in your preferred custom prefix and the extension will remember that string for your subsequent ad-hoc queries.

 ## Other available commands